 Charleston has several smaller and bigger shopping centers.
 You will find most major stores present.
 Charleston Farmers Market is one of the best farmer's markets in the area.
 It provides an open space for over 100 local vendors to install their shops.
 You can find fresh produce like fruits and vegetables along with locally baked items and organic honey.
-You can also find a lot of souvenir shops around the city as Charleston is filled with an old history.
+You can also find a lot of souvenir shops around the city as Charleston is filled with old history.
 The best places for souvenirs are the basket people in the City market.
 They have handcrafted antiques.

 Charleston Is full of history, some dishes are popular because they describe Charleston.
 These dishes are Pilau, Gumbo, Hopping John, Madeira wine, Oysters, Fried whiting and red rice, She-Crab soup, shrimp and grits, Mustard base BBQ, Fried and garlic crabs, and triggerfish.
 All of these dishes have a close history with Charleston.

 Charleston has its own Charleston International Airport which is located just outside the city.
-Travel to and from the airport is very convenient and cheap.
-You can take metro rail, metro bus, airport shuttle or taxi from the airport to your destination.
+Traveling to and from the airport is very convenient and cheap.
+You can take metro rail, metro bus, airport shuttle, or taxi from the airport to your destination.
 Having a car can be convenient during your stay.
 You can rent one at the airport easily, but there are also numerous other locations if you do not want to rent one all the time.

 Bus services are great in Charleston.
 There are many bus companies in the city on different routes.
 There are more than 27 bus stops and bus stations in the city.
-You can also catch an intercity bus on these bus stops if it suits your schedule.
+You can also catch an intercity bus at these bus stops if it suits your schedule.
 CARTA is the transport authority of Charleston that overlooks the system of bus schedules and routes.

 Charleston has both, a train station and a metro rail service.
-For inter-city travels, railway trains are a good option.
+For inter-city travel, railway trains are a good option.
 Amtrak operates in Charleston.
 You can check the schedule and pre-book your travel through the Amtrak website.
 Metro rail is one of the cheapest ways to move around the city but it only has two tracks.
 There are multiple metro rail transfer stations available throughout the city.

 If you want to use public transport, an easy way to find the best route is to use Google Maps.
 Find the directions from your starting point to the destination, and click on transit.
 It will then show you the public transport options.

-Charleston is a high tech city, and you can find incredible care and treatment in both private and public hospitals in Charleston.
+Charleston is a high-tech city, and you can find incredible care and treatment in both private and public hospitals in Charleston.
 Clinics with separate services are also available.
 All the hospitals have 24/7 emergency and departments to treat every kind of illness: